 Darko Stante’s debut feature film offers a tough exploration of repressed sexuality, masculinity and peer influence.
 In a confident and assured film offering a rare exploration of youth culture, sexuality and crime in Slovenia.
 Although carrying themes associated with coming of age and sexuality.
 Stante weaves a far more nuanced exploration of young people living on the verges of society.
-Where behaviour criminal activity and rebellion are wrapped into a haze of alcohol, drugs and experimentation as moral codes are tested.
+Where behaviour criminality and rebellion are wrapped in a haze of alcohol, drugs and experimentation as moral codes are tested.

 There are times where the designated audience for Consequences is not fully clear.
 Alongside moments where the narrative falls into the stereotyped territory of many other youth crime dramas.
 Yet despite these flaws, Stante builds an engaging narrative with enough social commentary to keep the viewers attention.

 There are also interesting themes at play on family, state and rehabilitation.
-Consequences clearly asking important questions on the when its right for the state to step in, and the effect poor intervention has on allowing further indoctrination into a life of crime.
+Consequences asking important questions on the when its right for the state to step in.
+And the effect poor intervention has on allowing further indoctrination into a life of crime.
 However, this is a film that never truly embraces its potential to talk to these burning social questions, as it struggles to define its core audience.

 While sometimes playing to easy stereotypes in its narrative.
 Consequences is an assured debut feature, which is not afraid to explore the complexity of young male identity and belonging.
 There are no easy answers here, and its ending may leave you feeling hollow.
 However, there is bravery in reflecting the stark choices of socially excluded young men.
 Who often seek the peer support of others who are merely a mirror to their own problems.

 Director: Darko Stante